-A $p(5)$-gon in $X^{-}_k$ can arise only from the sequence shown in \ref{fig:355parts}-(b) at level $X^{-}_{k-1}$.
+A $p(5)$-gon in $C_k$ can arise only from the sequence shown in the third and fourth figure in Fig.~\ref{fig:355parts}.
 For $p=6$, we attach a $\nabla$-triangle to the remaining free vertex, and for $p=7$, we attach a $\Delta$-triangle to the remaining two free vertices.
-For $p=6$, we must show that the face $S$ in Figure \ref{355ppart1} can be chosen to be a $p$-gon.
-Indeed, the $5(3)$-gon preceding the $6$-gon must appear in the sequence $\{p, 5(4), 5(3), p \}$ which is again covered as prescribed by the first figure in Figure \ref{fig:355parts}-(b), consequently, $S$ is a $p$-gon.
+In the $p=6$ case, we must verify that the face $S$ in Fig.~\ref{355ppart1} can be chosen to be a $p$-gon.
+Indeed, the $5(3)$-gon preceding the $6$-gon must appear in the sequence $\{p, 5(4), 5(3), p \}$ which is again covered in the manner shown in the third figure in Fig.~\ref{fig:355parts}, consequently, $S$ is a $p$-gon.

-The sequence $ \{ 5(3), p(4), 5(5)\}$ can arise only from the sequence $ \{p, 5(4), p\}$ in the layer $X^{-}_{k-1}$ shown in Figure \ref{fig:355parts}-(b).
-After Step 1., we see that there are two remaining free vertices of the $p(4)$-gon, and we place $\nabla$-triangle covering them as shown in Figure \ref{355p(4)p2}.
+The sequence $ \{ 5(3), p(4), 5(5)\}$ arises exclusively from the sequence $ \{p, 5(4), p\}$ in $C_{k-1}$ as shown in Fig.~\ref{fig:355parts}-(b).
+Following Step 1., we observe $p(4)$-gon has two remaining free vertices (an edge) to cover; we attach a $\nabla$-triangle to this edge, as shown in Fig.~\ref{355p(4)p2}.

-The last case of $\{5(3), 5(5), p(3), 5(4)\}$ is shown in Figure \ref{355pall}.
-Now the reader can verify that the inductive hypothesis is satisfied at the level $X^{-}_{k+1}$.
+The last case of $\{5(3), 5(5), p(3), 5(4)\}$ is shown in Fig.~\ref{355pall}.
+Now it is straightforward to verify that the inductive hypothesis is satisfied at corona $C_{k+1}$.

-All the other cases are easy to verify.
-We leave it to the reader.
+All the other cases are relatively straightforward to verify.

-\textbf{For tuples $[3, 5, k_3, k_4]$, $ 10 \leq k_3 < k_4$, $k_3 \neq 11$:} \underline{Step 1.} In Figure \ref{fig:357part1}-(a), we show all possible sequence of faces preceding and succeeding (in the clockwise direction) a pentagon in $X^{-}_{k}$ (up to interchanging $k_3$ and $k_4$), and the manner in which the triangles are placed, with the exception of the case when a $5(3)$-gon is succeeding a $10(6)$-gon or $13(6)$-gon then we place it as shown in Figure \ref{fig:357part1}-(b).
+\textbf{Type $[3, 5, k_3, k_4]$, $ 10 \leq k_3 < k_4$, $k_3 \neq 11$.} \textbf{Step 1.} In Fig.~\ref{fig:357part1}, we show all possible sequence of faces preceding and succeeding (in the clockwise direction) a pentagon in $C_{k}$ (up to the symmetry of interchanging $k_3$ and $k_4$).
+The figure also demonstrate standard placement of triangles.
+The only exceptions occur when a $5(3)$-gon succeeds a $10(6)$-gon or $13(6)$-gon; in these instances, the triangles are placed as shown in the last figure of Fig.~\ref{fig:357part1}.

-Due to the cyclic repetition of faces around each triangle, a face in $X^{-}_k$ must reappear after at most three other faces.
-Further, by inspecting the t-layer construction, we note that between any two successive pentagons in $X^{-}_k$, the sequence of $k_3$-gon or $k_4$-gon must be one of the following up to order reversing and interchanging $k_3$ and $k_4$:
+Due to the cyclic repetition of faces around each triangle, a face in $C_k$ must reappear after at most three other faces.
+Further, by inspecting the t-layer construction, we note that between any two successive pentagons in $C_k$, the sequence of $k_3$-gons or $k_4$-gons must be one of the following up to order reversal and interchanging $k_3$ and $k_4$: